Learning Deep Features in Instrumental Variable Regression: Network Structures and Hyper-Parameters

 \begingroup \endgroup

 \begingroup \endgroup

-\paragraph{Demand Design with MNIST} In this experiment, we use the same feature extractor for MNIST image data, which is given in Table~\ref{demand-mnist-feature}.
+\paragraph{Demand Design with MNIST} The feature extractor for MNIST image data is given in Table~\ref{demand-mnist-feature}, which is used for both stage 1 and 2.
 For DeepIV, we used the original structure proposed in \citet{Hartford2017}, which is described in Table~\ref{deepiv-demand-network-mnist}.
 We follow the default dropout rate in \citet{Hartford2017}, which depends on the data size.
 For DFIV, we used the structure described in Table~\ref{dfiv-demand-network-mnist}.
 The regularizer $\lambda_1, \lambda_2$ are both set to 0.1 as a result of the tuning procedure described in Appendix~\ref{sec:hyper-param}.
 For KIV, we used the Gaussian kernel where the bandwidth is determined by the median trick and also used random Fourier features with 100-dimensions.
 For DeepGMM, we used the same structure as DeepIV but no dropout is applied and the last layer of instrument net is changed to a fully connected layer which maps 32 dimensions to 1 dimension.

 \begingroup \endgroup

 \begingroup \endgroup

 \begingroup \endgroup